Understanding the Three Form Types

 How Public Forms with Internal and Submittable Sections Work

 It starts with a Public Form.
+Once a section is submitted:

 That section (and any before it) is locked and submitted